SujalYadavC2/learning-cpp/Basics/notes.md

 Using the pointer is also quite simple, if you  use just p it will give the address, to access the value at the address use * with the p. (char x = *p)
 - Now varaible x of type char has character same as variable v.

+We can use reference in the declaretion like this "int& a = b". "a" refereing to the "b".
+- Benifit of this is that we do not need * to access the value.
+- We can not the the reference once it is initialized but we can where a pointer is pointing after it is declared.